Which watercolor paper is the best? How does Aquabord work? Can I make my own Watercolor Canvas?

 It is possible to get great details on every paper.
 You simply need practice because each surface is different.

 I also use Aquabord from Ampersandart.com.
 Aquabord is a hardboard panel.
-Great is that you don’t need to stretch it.
+You also don’t need to stretch it.
 The surface is very raugh and you need some practice to figure out how to paint with layers.
+It isn’t very easy to handle when your only experience was maybe with 140 Lb hot pressed or 140 Lb cold pressed paper, but the more you paint the more you will become familar with it.

 The colours are rich and the surface of the Aquabord allows you to completely lift your colours back to white.
 It is wonderful for getting highlights back and if you don’t like your painting you simply can wash it out with a sponge and start over.

 A great benefit is that you don’t need to put this Aquabord behind glass.
-You need a fixative spray to varnish your watercolor.
+You need a fixative spray to varnish your watercolor painting.

-The Portrait of the blonde girl above is created on Aquabord from Ampersandart.
+The Portrait of the blonde girl was created on Aquabord from Ampersandart.

-I am creating my Watercolor Canvas by my own.
-Watercolor Canvas is also not available here in germany so I was happy to learn that I can create them by myself.
+I am creating my Watercolor Canvas by myself.
+Watercolor Canvas is also not available here in Germany so I was happy to learn that I can create them by myself.
 I simply need some stretcher bars and put them together.
-Then I need my watercolor paper (the best is the 140 Lb heavy paper), wet it and stretch it over the stretcher bars and staple it on the back.
+Then I use my watercolor paper (the best is the 140 Lb heavy paper), wet it and stretch it over the stretcher bars and staple it on the back.
+This sounds very easy, doesn’t it.
+Below you will find a link with a demonstration video about how to stretch watercolor paper over stretcher bars and to make your own canvas.

 All these three Roses are painted on stretched canvas, using 140 Lb cold pressed Arches watercolor paper.
 The edges are painted so my collectors can enjoy hanging them without frame and without glass on their wall.

-I made a short video demonstration at how I make my own watercolor canvas.
+I made a short video demonstration on how I make my own watercolor canvas.

 The watercolor canvas will be varnished with a special fixative spray.
 I am using Golden Archival Varnish.
 But make sure that your painting is completely finished.
 Once you have varnished your painting with this spray you cannot work on this watercolor painting again.